 The IDC SMB Digital Transformation survey was conducted last October on behalf of SAP.
 A total of 300 companies were surveyed in Germany.
 A total of 3,900 employees from a wide range of industries were surveyed in nine countries.

-These are the findings of a new international IDC study commissioned by SAP to investigate the status of digitalisation in SMEs.
-A total of 300 companies in Germany with up to 1,000 employees took part.
-"If you want to gain a competitive advantage today, you have to invest in the existing IT infrastructure.
-This is the only way for SMEs to remain competitive with large corporations," said Jochen Wießler, Head of the SME and Partner Business Unit at SAP Germany, commenting on the study.
-A detailed white paper on the results will be published soon.
+So, this is the result of a new international IDC study commissioned by SAP, which investigated the state of digitalisation in medium-sized companies.
+A total of 300 companies with up to 1,000 employees participated in Germany. „Anyone who wants to fight for a competitive advantage today must invest in their existing IT infrastructure.
+Only in this way can medium-sized companies remain competitive with large corporations,“ comments Jochen Wießler, Head of the Medium-sized Business and Partner division at SAP Germany, on the study.
+A detailed white paper on the results is set to be published soon.

 German SMEs focus on digitalisation – „step-by-step“ and long-term